shimmz/client-logger/README.md

 add value-to-log attribute with name of desired value to add to log (defualt is "value").

+Inject 'ClientLogger' into client your angular module.

-Inject 'ClientLogger' into your angular module and controller.
+Inject 'DeveloperLogService' into client your angular module and controller.

 # API:
 LogStackService.setAddress("your address here");